 Over a half mile of wooden walkways were laid to connect the keepers’ dwelling with the various outbuildings.
 The station was declared complete on December 4, 1896, and on March 17, 1897, Martin Knudsen left his position as keeper at Pilot Island to assume command of the new Plum Island Range Lights.
 His first assistant was Hans J. Hanson, who was formerly the second assistant at Pilot Island, and Knudsen was told to hire a laborer of his choice as second assistant.
 Knudsen selected George Cornell, a friend and fellow Washington Islander, who proved well suited for the work and was appointed keeper of Racine Reef Lighthouse in 1906, after having served as a first and second assistant at Plum Island.

-After more than a month of preparation, the keepers finally exhibited the range lights on Plum Island for the first time on May 1, 1897.
+Following more than a month of preparation, the keepers finally exhibited the range lights on Plum Island for the first time on May 1, 1897.
 Fixed, red lights were shown from both towers, with the front light using a sixth-order lens, and the rear light employing a fourth-order Fresnel lens manufactured in France by Sautter, Lemonnier, & Co.
 The front light was visible in a small arc over the range, which had a bearing of 330°, while the rear light shone over an arc of 231° so it could be seen by mariners entering Death’s Door from the west.
 The rear tower thus served as both a range light and a lighthouse.

-Keeper Knudsen was transferred to the Racine Pierhead Lighthouse in August of 1899, and Hans J. Hanson was promoted to head keeper at Plum Island.
+Keeper Knudsen was transferred to Racine Pierhead Lighthouse in August 1899, and Hans J. Hanson was promoted to head keeper at Plum Island.
 Keeper Hanson exchanged assignments with Charles E. Young, keeper of Menominee Pierhead Light, in 1905.
 Menominee and Plum Island had another interesting connection, as it was the Ann Arbor Railroad car ferries, sailing across Lake Michigan between Menominee and Frankfort, that dictated the operational season at Plum Island.
 The station was typically closed from early January through the first part of April.

 Joseph Boshka replaced Young as head keeper in 1907.
 Four years later, Joseph Boshka was transferred to Holland Harbor, Michigan, and his brother, Charles Boshka, who had been serving as keeper at Pottawatomie Lighthouse, was appointed head keeper at Plum Island in his stead.
 Charles Boshka retired in 1925, after serving at Plum Island for nearly fourteen years, the longest tenure of any head keeper at the station.

 After World War II, the Coast Guard , which had absorbed the Lighthouse Service in 1939, consolidated its operations on Plum Island.
-The range lights were electrified, the keepers’ dwelling boarded up, and a crew living at the life saving station on the other side of the island was given charge of the lights and fog signal.
+The range lights were automated, the keepers’ dwelling boarded up, and a crew living at the life saving station on the other side of the island was given charge of the lights and fog signal.
 A wooden watch room was added to the brick fog signal building during this period.

 The original front range tower was replaced in 1964 by a steel skeletal tower.
 Unnecessary and falling into disrepair, the station’s barn, oil house, privy, boathouse, and docks were demolished.
 The fog signal was discontinued in 1975, leaving only the range lights to serve marines.
 The Coast Guard abandoned the life saving station in 1991, moving its operations to Washington Island.
 After being used as a base for helping mariners for more than a century, Plum Island was left uninhabited.

-In October of 2007, the Green Bay National Wildlife Refuge was enlarged to include Plum and Pilot Islands, and control over the island was transferred from the Coast Guard to the U.S. Fish and Wildlife Service.
+In October 2007, Green Bay National Wildlife Refuge was enlarged to include Plum and Pilot Islands, and control over the island was transferred from the Coast Guard to the U.S. Fish and Wildlife Service.
 Under the leadership of Tim Sweet, The Friends of Plum and Pilot Island was formed in 2007 to work with the USFWS in preserving the historic structures on Plum Island that are now listed on the National Register of Historic Places.
 In 2010, the volunteer group repainted the boathouse, which it is hoped will one day serve as the visitors’ center for the Green Bay National Wildlife Refuge.